-Here is a small selection of free resources for you to use with your children!
+Here is a selection of free resources for you to use with your children!
 Please click on the highlighted resource names for access.

 Ten Frames with dice patterns of five